Ch0wW/wadverifier/README.md

 # IWADverifier

 This tool was created, as the original project by Russell has disappeared from the surface of the Internet.

-IWADverifier is a small Command Line Interface tool written in Golang.
-It is used to quickly check if a DOOM IWAD is valid or not. <br />
+`IWADverifier` is a small Command Line Interface tool written in Golang.
+It is used to quickly check if a DOOM-Engine based IWAD is valid or not.
-It supports Drag & Drop support for Windows (and probably other systems, if it allows it)<br />
-It can quickly also check if your IWADs are outdated or not.
-If so, it'll redirect you to another open-source tool called IWADPatcher 1.2, written by Phenex2, or, for the case of FreeDOOM, to the official Github repository.

 # Usage
 ### Windows